mailgun/gubernator/README.md

 demands could disable batching and would see lower latencies but at the cost of throughput.

+## Gregorian Behavior
+Users may choose a behavior called `DURATION_IS_GREGORIAN` which changes the behavior of the `Duration` field.
+When `Behavior` is set to `DURATION_IS_GREGORIAN` the `Duration` of the rate limit is reset whenever the end of selected gregorian calendar interval is reached.

+This is useful when you want to impose daily or monthly limits on a resource.
+Using this behavior you know when the end of the day or month is reached the limit on the resource is reset regardless of when the first rate limit request was received by Gubernator.

+Given the following `Duration` values
+*  0 = Minutes
+*  1 = Hours
+*  2 = Days
+*  3 = Weeks
+*  4 = Months
+*  5 = Years

+Examples when using `Behavior = DURATION_IS_GREGORIAN`
+* If  `Duration = 2` (Days) then the rate limit will reset to `Current = 0` at the end of the current day the rate limit was created.
+* If `Duration = 0` (Minutes) then the rate limit will reset to `Current = 0` at the end of the minute the rate limit was created.
+* If `Duration = 4` (Months) then the rate limit will reset to `Current = 0` at the end of the month the rate limit was created.

 ### API
 All methods are accessed via GRPC but are also exposed via HTTP using the [GRPC Gateway](https://github.com/grpc-ecosystem/grpc-gateway)